anybox/anybox.recipe.odoo/README.rst

 to turn a buildout that aggregates from various remote sources (tarball downloads, VCSes) into a self-contained buildout archive directory that can be packed for easy distribution.

+.. note:: supported VCSes for this feature are currently Mercurial,
+          Bazaar and Git (excluding Subversion).

 Actually it extracts only the downloaded elements into a target directory and issues a buildout configuration with local references